cedricbahirwe/cedricbahirwe/README.md

 </a> -->

 ### About me
-Responsible, detail-oriented, and growth mindset are the top adjectives that best define my aptitude towards work.
+Responsible, great focus abilities and growth mindset are the top characteristics that best define my aptitude towards work.

 I work diligently as an individual and as a team member.
 I develop professional iOS and web applications.
-My tasks concern analyzing, testing, debugging, troubleshooting, and implementing based on user or system design specifications.
+My favorite tasks concern analyzing, testing, debugging, troubleshooting, and implementing based on user or system design specifications.

 ### Connect with me: